SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Appendix

 where in the second equation we used that the attention kernel gives a scalar output.
 Now, the attention kernel from the last equation transforms as

-where we used again the properties of the invariant neighborhoods and that $\rho_{\mathrm{out}}$ is a unitary representation, i.e., $\rho_{\mathrm{out}}(r)^T\rho_{\mathrm{out}}(r)=I \text{ for all } r \in \mathrm{SO}(3)$.
+where we used again the properties of the invariant neighborhoods and that $\rho_{\mathrm{out}}$ is a unitary representation, i.e., $\rho_{\mathrm{out}}(R)^T\rho_{\mathrm{out}}(R)=I \text{ for all } R \in \mathrm{SO}(3)$.

-Using \eqref{eq:selfattequivrhoout}, \eqref{eq:selfattequivkernel}, and \eqref{eq:selfattequiv}, we find:
+Using \ref{eq:selfattequivrhoout}, \ref{eq:selfattequivkernel}, and \ref{eq:selfattequiv}, we find:

-Thus each self-attention layer in $\mathcal{F}$ is equivariant.
-The same holds for each cross-attention layer in $\mathcal{T}$, except that if the closest neighbor of the query is not uniquely defined, then---as discussed above---we output the entire set of fields for every equivalent neighborhood.
+Thus each self-attention layer in $\mathcal{E}$ is equivariant.
+The proof for each cross-attention layer in $\mathcal{T}$ is similar.
+Again, note that if the closest neighbor of the query is not uniquely defined, then---as discussed above---we output the entire set of fields for every equivalent neighborhood.
 Then, the output is also a set of fields and a roto-translation of the input will only result in a permutation of these fields.
 Then, the ``max" operation in the output will eliminate the permutation, making the output equivariant.

-In the first step above, we proved the base case of the induction argument---in the number of layers---namely that the input to each attention module at the first layer transforms as a field.
-In the second step we proved the inductive step, namely that given a $\rho_{\mathrm{in}}$-field in the input, an attention layer produces a $\rho_{\mathrm{out}}$-field in the output.
-Thus, by induction on the number of layers, a composition of multiple self-attention layers outputs an equivariant field.
-We select a type-0 field for the output of our network, in accordance with the properties of an occupancy field.
-Then, by definition, the field transforms according to the trivial representation of $\mathrm{SO}(3)$, i.e., $\rho_{\mathrm{out}}(r) = I$.